samchristywork/annotation_app/README.md

 For this reason, I made this simple little utility that indicates text that belongs to multiple groups using a striped pattern.

+## Features

+- Allows the user to add a highlight quickly using the mouse
+- Annotated text can be exported as HTML to paste elsewhere
+- Dialog to confirm before deleting a highlight
+- Comes with four default colors that can be selected with the 1-4 keys
+- Buttons to automatically highlight a string or clear all highlights
+- No dependencies except Python 3
+- Simple but bold styling

 ## Usage